 mysite.com/fr/

-What is a root page and do I need one?
+What is a Root Page and Do I Need One?

-The following image displays a simple example of a root page, which features a welcome message and links to the site’s language versions.
+Below you can see a simple example of a root page, which features a welcome message and links to the site’s language versions.

-In order to use a root page, you first must select the Different languages in directories option.
+In order to use a root page, you must first select the Different languages in directories option.

 Then, enable the Use directory for default language option.

-Selecting an HTML file
+Selecting an HTML File

 When you choose an HTML file, you need to provide its path.
 If the path starts with a slash “/”, it is an absolute path on the server.
 Otherwise, it is relative to the WordPress directory.

-Using a relative path
+Using a Relative Path

-Using an absolute path
+Using an Absolute Path

-Selecting a WordPress page
+Selecting a WordPress Page

 This redirects you to the WordPress page editor interface.

 That’s it!
-When visitors come to your site, this page will be used as the root, landing page, regardless of the available language preferences.
+When visitors come to your site, this page will be used as the root landing page, regardless of the available language preferences.

-Redirect the Root Domain to the Default Language Directory
+Redirecting the Root Domain to the Default Language Directory

 Sometimes, you might want to redirect your root domain to the directory of the default language.
 In other words, if English is the default language and someone visits www.yoursite.com, they are redirected to www.yoursite.com/en/.